-% Depreciation I Per Year Flat Rate Maximum Discussion No Item 190 Air Conditioners Kitchen utensils (pots, pa ns, knives, etc.) See No. All long lasting kitchen tools should be considered in the 5%/50% category.66, electrical and gas appliances.
+% Depreciation ion Per Year Flat Rate Maximum Discussion No Item 190 Air Conditioners Kitchen utensils (pots, pa ns, knives, etc.) See No. All long lasting kitchen tools should be considered in the 5%/50% category.66, electrical and gas appliances.
 Heavy aluminum, copper, corning ware, cast iron, stainless steel, etc. 5 50 Items such as potato peelers, cake cooling racks, ice picks, bowl scrapes, or other items described in advertisement Small kitchen step ladder 5 75 as kitchen gadgets should be considered in the 20%/75% category.
 Other items 20 75 91 Ladders (does not include kitchen step ladders) 5 75 92 Lamps (including sunlamps) The higher rate applies when shades are claimed separately.
 However, if shades are made of glass or any type, apply 5% depreciation.
 For lamps with marble bases, see No. 102.
 Lamps 5 75 Lampshades 10 75 93 Laser Discs See No. 148.
 94 Lawn mowers See No 79, garden equipment 95 Linens Consider hand woven, crocheted, or heirloom items as expensive linens.
 Fine, expensive 5 50 Apply these maximums when value is established for hand-sewn items.
 Quilts, comforters, blankets, duvets, spreads 5 75 Ordinary linens (towels, sheets) 20 75 Otherwise award reasonable replacement for other fine linens.
 96 Lighters (cigar, cigarette, etc.) 20 75 97 Lighting supplies (globe domes, electric candlesticks or candelabra, etc.) 5 75 These items are payable only when they belong to the claimant and have not lost their character as personal property by being affixed to real property.
 98 Luggage (all types including footlockers) 5 75 See Note 17 for replacement of sets.

-99 Marble (lamps, tabletops, etc.) 7 75 The amount of depreciation on marble contained in furniture may be varied from other types of furniture, based on its quality, etc. Under appropriate circumstances, it may be determined that no depreciation be taken on the marble.
+99 Marble (lamps, tabletops, etc.) 7 The amount of depreciation on marble contained in furniture may be varied from other types of furniture, based on its quality, etc. Under appropriate circumstances, it may be determined that no depreciation be taken on the marble.
 Examination will indicate whether the item is imitation marble, alabaster, soapstone, or other material.
 Material (including yard goods and yarn) 10 101 Mattresses (including box springs) See No. 22, bedding

--
+waterbed 10 75

+(Without baffles)

+with baffles 5 75

 102 Medical equipment and instruments 10 Medical books are not included, see No. 29

-l with baffles 5 75

-· · · ·

-(Without baffles)

-waterbed 10 75

-This De This Depreciation Guide will be used for the USTRANSCOM DP3 program when the claim is filed directly with the TSP more than nine months after delivery.
-TSP maximum liability for such claims is 1.25 times the net weight of the shipment in pounds (Section 1.1.4 of the USTRANSCOM CLAIMS AND LIABIL ITY BUSINESS RULES) % Depreciat ion Per Year Flat Rate Maximum Discussion i di roui That thato Maximum N H No Item 1103 Air Conditioners See No. Exclude scenic slides and wedding albums from this category.
+% Depreciati on Per Year Flat Rate Maximum Discussion No Item 1103 Air Conditioners Memorabilia (includingsnapshots, See No. Exclude scenic slides and wedding albums from this category.
 Use \$.50 per slide or print as a rule of thumb cost.
 66, electrical and gas appliances.
-Memorabilia (includingsnapshots, Also see No. 47 is quantity indicates a hobby or collection.
+Also see No. 47 is quantity indicates a hobby or collection.
 Also see No. 1513 for wedding albums. albums, baby albums, scrapbooks, souvenir album, emblems, award plaques, trophies, movie film, photo slides, Military Display cases, etc.).
-Photos purchased as art commercial value Pictures - professional lesser of 1.
+Also see No. 47 is quality indicates a hossy of conceilor.
+Also see No. 1010 for wedding abunis.
+Photos purchased as art commercial value 7 Pictures - professional lesser of 1.
 Cost of restoration 2.
-Cost of new prints from negativ ves or prints 3.
-Cost of retaking if negatives we ere not available.
-Pictures- snapshot Cost of film and cost of pro - Pictures- snapshot Cost of him and cost of pro beessing of new prints ito mnegauves 104 Mirrors (including frames) 5 75 Mirrors which are integral parts of furniture items are depreciated at the same rate as those items.
+Cost of of new prints from negativ es or prints 3.
+Cost of retaking if negatives we re not available.
+Pictures- snapshot Cost of film and cost of pro ocessing or new prints from m negatives 7 104 Mirrors (including frames) 5 75 Mirrors which are integral parts of furniture items are depreciated at the same rate as those items.
 105 Mobile Homes varies Value the item based on comparable values in the area.
 106 Musical instruments This category includes amplifiers and accessories.
-Pianos, organs, player pianos, harps 5 75 Other musical instruments under \$100 20 75 - Other musical instruments under \$100 20 /5
+Pianos, organs, player pianos, harps 5 75 Other musical instruments under \$100 20 75